Schenley OFC Whisky

-Schenley OFC is currently produced at the Lethbridge, Alberta Distillery by Schenley Distilleries (and possibly some is produced at the Valleyfield, Quebec Distillery as well).
-The Lethbridge Distillery is also referred to as the Black Velvet Distillery, as this is where Black Velvet Canadian Whisky is produced, and, as well, it is referred to as the Palliser Distillery, as it is also where brands such as Danfield’s Canadian Whisky (a Palliser Brand) is produced.
-To add to this confusing mix of brand owners which produce their spirits at this facility, the back of my last Smirnoff Vodka bottle (owned by Diageo) also indicated that this vodka was distilled at the Lethbridge Distillery.
-The distillery itself, seems to be owned by Buffalo Trace, who in turn are owned by Sazerac(or perhaps it is the other way around).
+Schenley OFC is currently produced at the Lethbridge, Alberta Distillery by Schenley Distilleries.
+The Distillery in Lethbridge Distillery usually referred to as the Black Velvet Distillery, as this is where Black Velvet Canadian Whisky is produced, and, as well, it is referred to as the Palliser Distillery, as it is also where brands such as Danfield’s Canadian Whisky (a Palliser Brand) is produced.

-Alas, the Schenley OFC brand seems to have disappeared from the shelves of many liquor stores stateside, and I suspect that this related to industry consolidation where for reasons beyond my understanding, solid money earning brands are dumped in favour of the economy of scales in marketing which are achieved by promoting fewer brands names across a portfolio.
-What I do know, is that thankfully, the Schenley OFC is still found on the shelves of many liquor stores here in Alberta.
-It is a whisky which I hold in high esteem, and one which I felt I ought to visit here on my website.
+Alas, the Schenley OFC brand seems to have disappeared from the shelves of many liquor stores stateside, and I suspect that this is related to industry consolidation where for reasons beyond my understanding, solid money earning brands are dumped in favour of the economy of scales which are achieved by promoting fewer brands names across a portfolio.

 I would call this zesty as the OFC has a real bite in the mouth.
 A light butter coats the tongue with hot rye spice and light corn syrup.
-I should note that this is not a true rye whisky, but rather a corn whisky, and although I can taste the rye spices, the taste of sweet corn and vanilla is predominant.
-I must also remark on the versatility of the whisky.
-While it is fine as a sipper, the zesty rye notes make this a stellar mixer which always satisfies my guests.
+I should note that the OFC blend is heavy on the corn, and although I can taste the rye spices, the taste of sweet corn and vanilla is predominant.
+As a sipper the whisky has a real kick to it which I find quite engaging and refreshing, and as a mixer it slides easily into any style of cocktail.

 The buttery texture of the whiskey gives a longer finish than one might expect.
 The entry in the mouth is of a dry rye; but the exit is of a honeyed bourbon with trails of buttery caramel.